Octocon Online Accessibility Guide

 We use a bot named “AltTextBot” to provide image descriptions in channels where members are allowed to post images.
 Anyone can enter a comment after the image with the command !alt followed by the description they want to add.
 This will add that comment as a comment by Alt Text Bot instead of by the member.
-We encourage members to add this comment for their own images immediately, but anyone can add a description.
+We encourage members to add this comment for their own images immediately if they forgot or were unable to use Discord’s native text option, but anyone can add a description.
 Moderators will remove excess descriptions.
 If you do not want to see the bot’s descriptions, simply block the bot by right clicking or tapping its name in the chat or the member list, and left clicking or tapping “Block”.
 You can unblock it any time if you change your mind.

 You can learn more about this bot at https://zacharytalis.com/blog/atb/.